-- The personnel services cost increase of 11.6% primarily reflects anticipated cost of living increases (2.5% 2.8%), increase in Park Maintenance staffing (.4 FTE), City Council compensation moratorium lifted (since 2011), and adjustment of Building Official compensation to market. - Materials & Services cost increase of .2% primarily reflects offset by planning commissioners stipend moratorium lifted (since 2013), increase attorney expenses associated with land use issues and library public computers incorporated in the replacement program partially offset by financial software upgrade in FY 14-15. - Transfers out decrease reflect purchases of critical equipment in FY 14-5 (one time only event). - Detailed information can be found in each cost center for materials and services, capital outlay and transfers.
+- The personnel services cost increase of 8.2% primarily reflects anticipated cost of living increases (2.5% 2.8%), increase in Park Maintenance staffing (.4 FTE), City Council compensation moratorium lifted (since 2011), and adjustment of Building Official compensation to market. - Materials & Services cost decrease of 1.3% primarily reflects financial software upgrade in FY 14-15 partially by planning commissioners stipend moratorium lifted (since 2013), increase attorney expenses associated with land use issues and library public computers incorporated in the replacement program. - Transfers out decrease reflect purchases of critical equipment in FY 14-5 (\$167,400, one time only event). - Detailed information can be found in each cost center for materials and services, capital outlay and transfers.